sherman5/FantasyFootballScheduleAnalyzer/README.md

 # Fantasy Football Schedule Analyzer

-Do you feel like your team is better than the
+Do you feel like your team is better than the standings show?
+It may be because you had an unlucky schedule this year.
+This tool lets you see just how big an impact this year's schedule had on your league.

-With only a dozen or so regular season games, the schedule in fantasy football can be pretty important.

-When your team is playing well and yet your losing too many games, it can seem like the schedule is at fault.
-After all, it's usually decided randomly and with only a dozen or so regular season games who you're matched up with really matters.
-This script provides a way to analyze the effect your particular fantasy schedule had this year, and shows how well each team would do on average across all possible schedules.

 ## Basic Use